Kids are little petri dishes.

 This one’s for you, moms.
 Look, your sick kid is going to be all over you, and when they’re sad, you’ll kiss away their tears, sometimes literally.
 That’s a mom’s job, and I wouldn’t trade it for the world.
 But if I’m handling dirty tissues or about to prepare food for myself or my other still-healthy child, I am going to squirt some Purell in my hands to make sure the germs don’t keep on spreading.
 Yes, they’re throughout the house already, but I have no interest in helping them along.

-Yes, this definitely counts as a sick-day essential, because watching movies is about all a very sick child will want to do—and sometimes all a sick child can do.
+Yes, movies definitely count as sick-day essentials, because watching movies is about all a very sick child will want to do—and sometimes all a sick child can do.
 Make sure your DVD library is well stocked, or subscribe to a service like Amazon Video to stream whichever kiddie flicks your little one is craving at that moment.
 (FYI, you can try it out for 30 days for free.)
 I have to admit, this is my favorite part of any sick day.
 It’s a chance to snuggle up with and comfort my miserable baby—plus, I get to give my child a proper pop-culture education without worrying about screen time.
 After all, on sick days, any amount of screen time is A-OK.

 If you enjoyed this post, please don’t forget to like and share it!